-6) Keeping a Writing/Research Journal
+6) Keep a Writing or Research Journal

 7) Write Book Reviews

-8) Conference Proposals and Presentations
+8) Prepare Conference Proposals and Presentations

-9) Writing and Submitting Journal Articles
+9) Writing and Submit Journal Articles

 10) Write a Book

-12) Creating a Campus-wide Faculty Writing Program
+12) Create a Campus-Wide Faculty Writing Program—Dannelle D. Stevens

-Appendix A Text-Structure-Analysis: Journal Article
+Appendix A Text-Structure Analysis (TSA): Journal Article

 Appendix C Methods Structure Analysis